AakashKumarNain/modelling_in_jax/README.md

 ### Objectives

-- 🔧 **Pure JAX Implementation**: Build models using only JAX primitives—no external ML libraries
+- **Pure JAX Implementation**: Build models using only JAX, no external ML libraries
-- 🏗️ **Minimal Abstractions**: Design clean, scalable patterns for distributed training
+- **Minimal Abstractions**: Design clean, scalable patterns for distributed training
-- 📚 **Complement JAX Scaling**: Enhance your knowledge from the official JAX scaling documentation
+- **Complement JAX Scaling**: Enhance your knowledge from the official JAX scaling documentation
-- 🤖 **(M)LLM Focus**: Apply these patterns specifically to (MultiModal) Large Language Models
+- **(M)LLM Focus**: Apply these patterns specifically to (MultiModal) Large Language Models

 ## Target Audience

 This repository is designed for:
-- 🧠 **Expert ML Engineers** who is already aware of building models in PyTorch or JAX, but want more depth
+- **Expert ML Engineers** who is already aware of building models in PyTorch or JAX, but want more depth
-- 🔬 **ML Researchers** who are eager to try building models in JAX
+- **ML Researchers** who are eager to try building models in JAX
-- 🏃‍♂️ **Performance Engineers** optimizing for scale
-- 💡 **Anyone** seeking deep understanding of JAX's capabilities
+- **Performance Engineers** optimizing for scale **Anyone** seeking deep understanding of JAX's capabilities

 ## Table of Contents